Hunt for Wolverine: The Adamantium Agenda

-While Iron Man objects to Laura wanting to destroy the genetic make-up, Spider-Man discovers on the database that no mutant DNA is included.
+Iron Man objects to Laura wanting to destroy the genetic make-up until Spider-Man discovers that no mutant DNA is included.
 Just then, the group is attacked by more armed guards; they find a room filled with dead personnel, Jessica states that Mister Sinister would never kill his own people and that someone else is behind this while Iron Man discovers a digital mutant database.
-When Spider-Man suggests they destroy the databases, Mister Sinister arrives and admits to Iron Man that a Killteam stole his work.
-When Laura asks if he has Wolverine's body, Mister Sinister states that he doesn't.
+When Spider-Man suggests they destroy the databases, Sinister arrives and admits to Iron Man that a Killteam stole his work.
+When Laura asks if he has Wolverine's body, Sinister states that he does not.
 Iron Man has no choice but to destroy the database.
-Later at Luke and Jessica's home, the group meets up with Iron Fist who was babysitting Danielle.
-Stark informs Laura that he found some information about her on Mister Sinister's database that indicates she contains more of Sarah Kinney's DNA, making her Sarah and Logan's biological daughter, then informs Jessica and Luke that he saw the DNA of an unknown X-Men member who is not a mutant.
-He states that the X-Men have a genetically-altered sleeper agent among them.